riccardomassi/TheSpoon/README.md

 To start up TheSpoon it is sufficient to run `make start`, then head to our [Vercel deployment](https://thespoon.vercel.app).

 ## Authors
 University of Modena and Reggio Emilia undergraduates in Computer Science [@riccardomassi](https://github.com/riccardomassi/) and [@filipczuba](https://github.com/filipczuba/).

+## Licences
+This project is licensed under the MIT License.